codemargaret/bali_refactor/README.md

 #### By _**Margaret Berry**_

 ## Description and Project Goals
-_The lead developer of this e=commerce site quit abruptly and moved to Bali.
+_The lead developer of this e-commerce site quit abruptly and moved to Bali.
 The goal of this project was to add AJAX to the site and refactor it._

 ## Changes Made
 * _Add a validation for quantity in order_item.rb_